Course Description

 GENERAL

 The student midterm project is to be an interactive enquiry into student’s comprehension of basic skills in communication in Thai language.
 Students will create a “One-Day Diary” comic strip about a day in their life.
-The comic strip must include illustrations and dialogues related to following topics:
+The comic strip must include illustrations and dialogues related to following topics:1.
+Meeting new people

 2. Ordering food